-The Sherlock Bay Extended project is composed of an Exploration Licence (E 47/1227) and two Exploration Licence Applications (ELA 47/1769 and ELA 47/1770), which cover an area of more than 470 km2 and surround the main Sherlock Bay nickel deposit (wholly owned by Australasian Resources Ltd - 'ARH').
+The Sherlock Bay Extended project is composed of two Exploration Licences (E47/1769 and E47/1770), which surround the main Sherlock Bay nickel deposit (wholly owned by Australasian Resources Ltd - 'ARH').
 The project is prospective for nickel, copper, silver and gold mineralisation.